 Man jailed for assault on homeless men in tent in Hull

-A man has been jailed for four months after admitting assaulting two homeless men in a tent in Hull.
+A man has been jailed for 14 weeks after admitting assaulting two homeless men in a tent.

-Jamie Nickell, 26 was filmed on CCTV taking a running jump and landing feet first on their tent on Whitefriargate in November.
+Jake Mann, 29, stood and filmed another man taking a running jump on to their tent on Whitefriargate, Hull, in November.

-The court were told how Nickell and Mann, who had travelled to the city to see a concert, had been drinking and laughed in the aftermath of the assault.
+Prosecutors told how Mann, who had travelled to the city to see a concert, had been drinking and laughed in the aftermath of the assault.